ankitk2109/Projects/Handwritten Digit & Gender Classification/README.md

 We have to think of a new feature that could extract from the data-set to identify male and female; We have to define a fn for it (modifying gender_features) and see what is learned from it in the classification.

 Bayes theorem: We can find the probability of A happening, given that B has occurred.
 Here, B is the evidence and A is the hypothesis.
-The assumption made here is that the predictors/features are independent[2].
+The assumption made here is that the predictors/features are independent.

 ![image](https://user-images.githubusercontent.com/26432753/72310590-07068800-367a-11ea-92c7-b3235ae1bc51.png)